Bandon boys earn trip to Class 2A tourney

 Braydon Freitag had 27 points to lead the Tigers, while Sean White had nine and Coby Smith eight.

-Braydon Freitag made four 3-pointers and White and Smith added two each, with Will Freitag adding another.
+Braydon Freitag made four 3-pointers.
+White and Smith added two each, and Will Freitag added another.

 “I was proud of how tough Coby played defensively,” Quattrocchi said, adding that the Tigers kept their poise the entire game.